VanshBhardwaj1945/cloud-resume-challenge-azure/README.md

 ### Creating our frontend workflow

-This section focuses on automating the deployment of the frontend using GitHub Actions as part of the larger CI/CD pipeline.

-In this step, I worked on:
+TThis section automates frontend deployment using GitHub Actions:

-- **Version Control** – All frontend code is stored and tracked in GitHub, allowing structured commits and change history.
+- **Version Control** – Code tracked in GitHub with structured commits.
-- **Continuous Integration (CI)** – Every push to the repository automatically triggers the GitHub Actions workflow.
+- **CI (Continuous Integration)** – Each push triggers the workflow automatically.
-- **Continuous Deployment (CD)** – Once the workflow runs successfully, the updated static website files are automatically deployed to Azure Storage without manual intervention.
+- **CD (Continuous Deployment)** – Updates deploy to Azure Storage without manual steps.

-By setting up this workflow, I transitioned from manually uploading files through the Azure portal to an automated, production-style deployment process.
-Now, every code change pushed to the repository is automatically built and deployed, making the process more reliable, repeatable, and scalable.
+While I had experience being part of a CI/CD workflow, actually creating one from scratch was a different story.
+This replaced manual uploads with a reliable, repeatable, automated process.

 **Steps taken**
 1. Created a new GitHub repository for the project.